PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search: Preliminaries

 \subsection{Relevant Techniques}

 \myparagraph{Graph-based Approximate Nearest Neighbor Search} We use approximate nearest neighbor search (ANNS) algorithms in \framework.
 Graph-based ANNS algorithms can find approximate nearest neighbors in high dimensions efficiently and accurately compared to alternatives such as locality-sensitive hashing, inverted indices, and tree-based indices~\cite{wang2021comprehensive, ANNScaling, wanggraph}.
 These algorithms first construct a graph index on the input points, and later answer nearest neighbor queries by traversing the graph using a greedy search.
-Some popular methods include Vamana~\cite{jayaram2019diskann}, HNSW~\cite{Malkov2020ann}, HCNNG~\cite{munoz2019hcnng}, and PyNNDescent~\cite{pynndescent}. \citet{ANNScaling} provides parallel implementations for constructing these indices using a prefix-doubling approach, as well as a sequential implementation for answering a single query.
+Some popular methods include Vamana~\cite{jayaram2019diskann}, HNSW~\cite{Malkov2020ann}, HCNNG~\cite{munoz2019hcnng}, and PyNNDescent~\cite{pynndescent}.
+Manohar et al.~\cite{ANNScaling} provide parallel implementations for constructing these indices, as well as a sequential implementation for running a single query.
 Multiple queries can be processed in parallel.
 We describe more graph-based ANNS methods in \Cref{sec:related}.
 Graph-based indices usually support any distance measure, while some indices~\cite{jayaram2019diskann, pynndescent} use heuristics that assume the triangle inequality holds.

 \myparagraph{ANNS on a Graph Index} We use the function $G.$\algname{Find-Knn}$(x, k)$ to perform an ANNS on a graph $G$ for the point $x$, which returns the approximate \knn{s} of $x$.
 Most graph-based ANNS methods use a variant of a \textit{greedy (beam) search} (\Cref{alg:greedySearch}) to answer a \knn query~\cite{ANNScaling}.
 For a query point $x$, the algorithm maintains a \defn{beam} $\mathcal{L}$ with size at most $L$ (the \defn{width} of the beam) as a set of candidates for the nearest neighbors of $x$.